boots-edu/textbook/source/text/3-dataclass/references.md

 ![](../../assets/images/ref1.jpg)

 What would happen if we update `point.x`.
 In this case we would also update the instance pointed to by `point2`, because they are the same instance.
-When we set `point2 = point;` we are setting the variable `point2` to contain the reference stored in `point`, and thus they reference the same chunk of memory allocated by the one and only call to `new Point(...)`.
+When we set `point2 = point;` we are setting the variable `point2` to contain the reference stored in `point`.
+Thus, they reference the same chunk of memory allocated by the one and only call to `new Point(...)`.

 Let's see that in action.